 Hosting a one to two-hour Gathering each month; length of time can vary depending on whether you host online, in person, at home, at work, etc.

-One to two hours of preparation in advance of your Gathering to review all of the materials for the month, prepare your agenda, set the stage (if meeting in person), and maintain communication with the participants in your group.
+One to two hours of preparation in advance of your Gathering to review all of the materials for the month, prepare your agenda, set the stage, and maintain communication with the participants in your group.

 Can I co-host a Grateful Gathering with a friend or colleague?